Lead-Safe Wisconsin: Lead-Safe Renovation Rule FAQs

-- Using chemical paint strippers containing methylene chloride.
+- Using chemical paint strippers that contain methylene chloride.

-- Conducting high-pressure water blasting or hydro-blasting unless in a fully contained work area with HEPA-filtered exhaust control and water collection.
+- Conducting high-pressure water blasting, or hydro-blasting, unless it’s in a fully contained work area with a high-efficiency particulate air filter (HEPA)-filtered exhaust control and water collection.

-If the gutters are unpainted and attached every few feet by nails or screws, the areas of disturbance would likely be just the nail/screw holes and would not add up to 20 square feet.
-However, if the gutters are painted, then they must be counted in the square footage determination and would most likely meet the 20-square-foot minimum for the rule to kick in.
+If the gutters are unpainted and attached every few feet by nails or screws, the areas of disturbance likely would just be the nail and screw holes and wouldn’t add up to 20 square feet.
+However, if the gutters are painted, they must be included in the square foot determination and would most likely meet the 20-square-foot minimum for the Lead-Safe Renovation Rule to be enforced.

-We rely on tips and complaints from members of the public, including from contractors who know what safe work looks like, to find contractors who are out of compliance.
-If you submit a complaint, we can investigate the contractor for compliance with the rule.
-If we determine the contractor is out of compliance, we may take an enforcement action.
+We rely on tips and complaints from people, including contractors who know what safe work looks like, to find contractors who are out of compliance.
+If you submit a complaint, we can investigate it.
+If we decide the contractor is out of compliance, we may take action to enforce it.

-Most customers do know that, at least in some ways, you get what you pay for.
-When it comes to lead-safe renovation, the added cost of hiring a trained and certified firm that will work safely is minor compared to the lifetime heartache that comes with having a lead-poisoned child.
-You can communicate the value of lead-safe renovation by educating your customers about the danger of lead dust and what can happen when renovation is not done safely.
-Let them know that a tiny amount of lead dust, far less than the eye can see, is enough to poison a child.
+Communicate the value of lead-safe renovation by educating your customers about the danger of lead dust and what can happen when a renovation isn’t done safely.
+Let them know that even a tiny amount of dust—smaller than the eye can see—can poison a child.